- Get link

 There has been this increasing fear of AI taking over our life, mainly fed by news articles that try to convey the kind of research that is being done at the moment.
 Now that companies like Facebook or Google are doing major contributions to the field, it is no wonder that news outlets give those events a shot and try to bridge the gap between the sciency jargon being used in the actual papers, and the main outcome in a way that is accessible to the general public.
 Of course, there's also the more banal aspect of journalism: writing an article that's catchy so people actually go and read it.
 Those two aspects are the ones that end up curving the authors' perspectives and we end up swimming in a sea of articles that are simply misleading.
 TLDR: The message gets lost in translation.
+This time however, we're talking about the translation between concise, objective, peer-reviewed and expert-oriented writing that characterizes a scientific paper, and the washed-down version that journalists are tasked with interpreting.

 Two recent examples come to mind: last year, some reports emerged about a particular algorithm that was able to recognize faces in images, even after they have been blurred.
 Sounds impressive ...and creepy.
 Not the research itself but the potential applications for governments and stalkers.
 It turns out that the science behind the paper is not as solid as one may expect.
 First, the paper doesn't seem to be peer-reviewed (which is one of the hardest hurdles that research has to undergo in order to be considered new knowledge).
 It has been uploaded to arXiv: a web platform that simply allows anyone to upload documents in different fields of science.
 There is really nothing else that ensures any kind of scientific rigor in documents that are found in this platform whatsoever.
 Anyhow, this paper addresses a valid and interesting question nonetheless but the experimental part is mediocre at best.
 They use two datasets of faces, one of them containing images of only of 40 subjects.
 Any half-decent research that uses human subjects know that this is hardly representative.
 But here's what the major flaw of the paper is: in order to identify the blurred subjects, they need to train a classifier which is based on a convolutional neural net (CNN).
 Now, they have chosen to use samples from every subject as training set and, left a few instances (again from every subject) to test the model's ability to generalize to "unseen" samples.
 This introduces an enormous bias in the classifier that is we know is pretty good at learning, specially when the need for generalization is low or, in this case, almost non-existent.
 The features of the "unseen" samples are not that new to the model as the same subjects have been seen already during training.
 A more realistic and challenging setup would be to leave some subjects' entire set of samples out and test on those.
 After factoring this issue, together with some other details like the size of the pictures and the amount of blurring that went into the experiments that perform well, the whole story just doesn't seem as appealing as it did at the beginning.
 It's just another paper in arXiv, no one will remember after a week.
 No impact.
 No real contribution.
 No AI apocalypse.